distributopia/share-connect-support/README.md

 # :penguin: share / connect / support buttons

-`WARNING`: This is a __mirror repo__ from [GitLab](https://gitlab.com/dexverse/share-connect-support).
+`GitHub WARNING`: This is a __mirror repo__ from [GitLab](https://gitlab.com/dexverse/share-connect-support).
 Please, send your MRs there.
 Issues can still be opened here and are welcome.

 *You are probably tired of seeing this everywhere*